jujubeenuk/METAR-RasPi/README.md

 sudo apt full-upgrade -y
 ```

 This project uses the avwx-engine for connecting to the data source.
 Se we'll go ahead and install it.
 This will install AVWX globally not in a virtual enviroment.
+This will also install the latest version of avwx-engine as of this publish (2/13/26).

 ```bash
 python3 -m pip install git+https://github.com/avwx-rest/avwx-engine.git --break-system-packages